JoanSano/Effective-Connectivity-Reservoir-Computing/README.md

 ### Overall help
 $python main_RCCausality.py --help

 usage:
 Compute Reservoir Computing Causality on time series.
 In development.

- [-h] [-rf R_FOLDER] [-j NUM_JOBS] [-b {vanilla,sequential,parallel}] [-nb NUM_BLOCKS]
+[-h] [-rf R_FOLDER] [-j NUM_JOBS] [-b {vanilla,sequential,parallel}] [-nb NUM_BLOCKS] [--batch_analysis]
-                                                                               [--batch_analysis]
 {fmri,logistic} ...

 positional arguments:

 {fmri,logistic}

   fmri                Analyse fMRI time series; Use the flag [(-h,--help) HELP] to see optional inputs logistic            Ignore

 options:

-  -h, --help            show this help message and exit -rf R_FOLDER, --r_folder R_FOLDER
+-h, --help  show this help message and exit \n
-                        Output directory where results will be stored -j NUM_JOBS, --num_jobs NUM_JOBS
-                        Number of parallel jobs to launch -b {vanilla,sequential,parallel}, --blocks {vanilla,sequential,parallel}
-                        Choose the type of architecture -nb NUM_BLOCKS, --num_blocks NUM_BLOCKS
-                        If not 'vanilla' specifiy as a second argument the number of blocks --batch_analysis      Train the reservoirs on a batch of time series instead of single training.
+-rf R_FOLDER, --r_folder R_FOLDER  Output directory where results will be stored -j NUM_JOBS, --num_jobs NUM_JOBS  Number of parallel jobs to launch -b {vanilla,sequential,parallel}, --blocks {vanilla,sequential,parallel}  Choose the type of architecture -nb NUM_BLOCKS, --num_blocks NUM_BLOCKS  If not 'vanilla' specifiy as a second argument the number of blocks --batch_analysis      Train the reservoirs on a batch of time series instead of single training.
 If not present, a different reservoir will be trained for each time series and the results will be avraged.

 ### fmri help
 $python main_RCCausality.py fmri --help